The Confederate Memorial

 In the spring of 1866 an organization known as the Confederate Memorial Association was formed.
 It's membership consisted of a group of women from Hampshire and Mineral Counties.
 Their goals were to erect a monument in memory of those men who had lost their lives in The War Between The States and to give financial aid to the widows of these men.

-On June 1st of that year the ladies of this organization decorated the graves of the Confederates in Indian Mound Cemetery.
-This is believed to be the first Confederate Decoration in the South.
+On Friday, June 1st of that year the ladies of this organization decorated the graves of the Confederates in Indian Mound Cemetery.
+This is not the first Confederate Decoration in the South; other cities preceded Romney.

 Fearing the destruction of the monument by Federal sympathizers, the words, "Southern Rights" were not carved until it was boxed ready for shipment, leaving only an opening to carve these two words.
 The opening was quickly covered and shipped immediately to Romney.